-In Hand in Hand “participants are paired with a trained Looking Glass volunteer who is deemed a good match for them based on their interests and background, and the kind of support they need.
+In Hand in Hand, “participants are paired with a trained Looking Glass volunteer who is a good match for them based on their interests and background and the kind of support they need.
 Once connected, each participant/volunteer match commits to engage in confidential, caring support through regular (usually weekly) conversations either in person, by phone, or online… The focus of Hand in Hand is to support individuals wherever they are in their unique recovery journey and to help them discover what they are capable of achieving, as they are ready.”

 This program really appealed to me.
 I believe Hand in Hand would have been a benefit to me when I was feeling socially isolated, and in need of face-to-face time with another person.
-I found it difficult to open up to paid therapists and family members during my experience with an eating disorder, so the idea of acting as a casual, friendly support stuck with me like glue.
+I found it difficult to open up to paid therapists and family members during my experience with an eating disorder, so the idea of acting as a casual, friend offering support stuck with me like glue.